aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

 # Workload Mapping
-A workload shuould be decomposed in to workgroups and work items, and adapated to GPU processing element(core/ALU).
+A workload shuould be decomposed into workgroups and work items, and adapated to GPU processing element(core/ALU).
 [ An example (The OpenCL™ Specification Execution Model section) of an NDRange index space showing work-items, their global IDs and their mapping onto the pair of work-group and local IDs.](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_API.html#_mapping_work_items_onto_an_ndrange)

 <p align="center">